-And if you love nightlife and expect a global city like Sydney to have amazing clubs and late-night bars, you’re likely to be disappointed.
-The city introduced strict lockout laws in 2014 as a reaction to alcohol-fueled violence in the CBD, which have killed large parts of the city’s nightlife.
+Even before the pandemic-induced lockdown of Australia’s borders, Sydney’s nightlife was likely to prove disappointing to travellers looking for late-night revelry.
+The city introduced strict lockout laws back in 2014 as a reaction to alcohol-fueled violence in the CBD, which led to the demise of large parts of the city’s nightlife.
 Expect to turn in early with 3:00 a.m. closing times and no entry after 1:30 a.m.

-Australia’s second-largest city (only just) is farther south.
+Australia’s second-largest city (only just) is further south.
 This means the climate is a little colder, the city a little darker and more serious but arguably, has more culture.

 The cosmopolitan vibe